Put Your Hand Drawn Images Into Illustrator

 Draw Your Image

-You should also not put any shading in otherwise illustrator will just turn it into a solid colour.
+Make sure not to put any shading in otherwise illustrator will just turn it into a solid colour.

 p1